top of page

 Edgewater Mutual Aid Network

-A grassroots, volunteer, and non-hierarchical effort aiming to provide critical relief and engage in mutual aid practices with those in our community.
-Mutual aid isn’t charity—it’s a way of taking care of each other that recognizes that each of us has something to contribute.
+A grassroots, volunteer, and non-hierarchical effort to provide critical relief and engage in mutual aid practices with those in our community.
+Mutual aid isn’t charity; it’s a way of taking care of each other that recognizes each of us has something to contribute.

 illinois-environmental-council-logo.png